majidkhanphd/SphygmoCorResearchDashboard/replit.md

 **Admin Functions:**

 *PubMed Sync:*
-- `POST /api/admin/sync-pubmed` with `{"maxPerTerm": 5000}` parameter
+- **Full Sync**: `POST /api/admin/sync-pubmed` with `{"maxPerTerm": 5000}` parameter
   - Configurable search terms in `server/config/search-terms.ts`
   - Current query: `sphygmocor*[body]` (searches full text in PubMed Central)
   - Searches in 5-year chunks from 2000 to present to capture all historical publications
   - All synced publications auto-approved by default (status="approved")
   - Auto-categorizes by research area and extracts keywords
   - Rate-limited to respect PubMed API guidelines (350ms delay between requests)
+- **Incremental Sync**: `POST /api/admin/sync-pubmed-incremental` with `{"maxPerTerm": 5000}` parameter
+  - Fetches only new publications since the most recent publication in database
+  - Queries database for most recent publication date using `getMostRecentPublicationDate()`
+  - Searches PubMed from that date to today using `mindate` and `maxdate` parameters
+  - Returns 400 error if no publications exist (requires full sync first)
+  - Skips duplicates via `getPublicationByPmid` check
+  - Runs asynchronously in background with immediate response
+  - More efficient than full sync for routine updates

 *Publication Approval:*
 - `GET /api/admin/publications/pending` - View all pending publications